pnuu/fmiopendata/wfs.md

     * fmisid
         * FMI observation station identifier.
         * Identifier of the observation station.
     * timezone
         * Time zone
         * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
 Default value is UTC.

+## Yearly water level observations of 30-year normal period.

+Yearly water level observations of 30-year normal period 1991 - 2020.
+Notice that there is only data at the begin of the period.
+By default data is returned from 13 locations.
+The data is returned in multipointcoverage format.

+* Query ID: `fmi::observations::mareograph::yearly::30year::multipointcoverage`
+* Available arguments:
+    * starttime
+        * Begin of the time interval
+        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+By default all parameters will be returned.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * bbox
+        * Bounding box of area for which to return data.
+        * Bounding box of area for which to return data (lon,lat,lon,lat).
+For example 21,61,22,62
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Hanko).
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * maxlocations
+        * Amount of locations
+        * How many observation stations are fetched around queried locations.
+Note that stations are only searched with 50 kilometers radius around the location.
+    * geoid
+        * Geoid of the location for which to return data.
+        * Geoid of the location for which to return data.
+(ID from geonames.org)
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
+    * timezone
+        * Time zone
+        * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
+Default value is UTC.

+## Yearly water level observations of 30-year normal period.

+Yearly water level observations of 30-year normal period 1991 - 2020.
+Notice that there is only data at the begin of the period.
+By default data is returned from 13 locations.
+The data is returned in simple feature format.

+* Query ID: `fmi::observations::mareograph::yearly::30year::simple`
+* Available arguments:
+    * starttime
+        * Begin of the time interval
+        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+By default all parameters will be returned.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * bbox
+        * Bounding box of area for which to return data.
+        * Bounding box of area for which to return data (lon,lat,lon,lat).
+For example 21,61,22,62
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Hanko).
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * maxlocations
+        * Amount of locations
+        * How many observation stations are fetched around queried locations.
+Note that stations are only searched with 50 kilometers radius around the location.
+    * geoid
+        * Geoid of the location for which to return data.
+        * Geoid of the location for which to return data.
+(ID from geonames.org)
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
+    * timezone
+        * Time zone
+        * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
+Default value is UTC.

+## Yearly water level observations of 30-year normal period.

+Yearly water level observations of 30-year normal period 1991 - 2020.
+Notice that there is only data at the begin of the period.
+By default data is returned from 13 locations.
+The data is returned in timevaluepair format.

+* Query ID: `fmi::observations::mareograph::yearly::30year::timevaluepair`
+* Available arguments:
+    * starttime
+        * Begin of the time interval
+        * Parameter begin specifies the begin of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * endtime
+        * End of time interval
+        * End of time interval in ISO-format (for example 2012-02-27T00:00:00Z).
+    * timestep
+        * The time step of data in minutes
+        * The time step of data in minutes.
+Notice that timestep is calculated from start of the ongoing hour or day.
+    * parameters
+        * Parameters to return
+        * Comma separated list of meteorological parameters to return.
+By default all parameters will be returned.
+    * crs
+        * Coordinate projection to use in results
+        * Coordinate projection to use in results.
+For example EPSG::3067
+    * bbox
+        * Bounding box of area for which to return data.
+        * Bounding box of area for which to return data (lon,lat,lon,lat).
+For example 21,61,22,62
+    * place
+        * The location for which to provide data
+        * The location for which to provide forecast.
+Region can be given after location name separated by comma (for example Hanko).
+    * fmisid
+        * FMI observation station identifier.
+        * Identifier of the observation station.
+    * maxlocations
+        * Amount of locations
+        * How many observation stations are fetched around queried locations.
+Note that stations are only searched with 50 kilometers radius around the location.
+    * geoid
+        * Geoid of the location for which to return data.
+        * Geoid of the location for which to return data.
+(ID from geonames.org)
+    * wmo
+        * WMO code of the location for which to return data.
+        * WMO code of the location for which to return data.
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
+    * timezone
+        * Time zone
+        * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
+Default value is UTC.